mauriac/woocommerce-show-product-variation/README.txt

 == Description ==

-Show Product Variations For Woocommerce is Woocoomerce plugin to manage the display of variations, including the following:
+Show Product Variations For Woocommerce is Woocommerce plugin to manage the display of variations, including the following:
 <ul>
 <li>Show Variations As Single Product On Catalog Pages (shop, category, tag, search)</li>
 <li>Exclude variations by attributes</li>